IBM/commerce-ui/README.md

 # Unit Test Guideline
 Check the [Unit Test Guideline](https://w3-connections.ibm.com/wikis/home?lang=en-us#!/wiki/W0ef0cde2caad_4659_9684_603fd59f94e1/page/Unit%20Test%20Guideline%20for%20Karma%20and%20Jasmine) with Karma and Jasmine to get an idea of the unit tests.

+# FVT Automation Guideline
+Steps to run the test cases under the orgadmin-fvt-tests project

+1. Import the `commerce-management-fixture` and `orgadmin-fvt-tests projects` to your IDE workspace.
+2. Update config.properties: Most likely you will need to modify MACHINE.1.HOSTNAM, 2FA_ENABLED, and CHROME_DRIVER_SERVER_PATH, change others as your environment details.
+3. Update the xml files under the data folder, since they include information required by the automation scripts.
+For example, UserInfo.xml includes the user info used to log into the machine.
+4. Run all of the orgadmin tests as junit by running allTest.java under `com.ibm.commerce.orgadmin.fvt.testbuckets`, or you can run each of the test case under `com.ibm.commerce.orgadmin.fvt.test`.

+Check the [UI Automation Guideline](https://w3-connections.ibm.com/wikis/home?lang=en-us#!/wiki/W0ef0cde2caad_4659_9684_603fd59f94e1/page/UI%20Automation%20Test%20Writing%20Guidelines) to get an idea of the UI Automation Tests.